 6. It’s Closing Day!

-How exciting!
-Closing times vary, but the process usually takes about an hour.
+6. It’s Closing Day!cess usually takes about an hour.
 You’ll probably want to do a final walk-through of the house with your agent, to make sure that everything is as it should be, that the house is still standing, and that everything that should pass with the home has been left behind. (no damage, clean/broom-swept and any other terms that were in your contract).

 Then, it’s off to meet the closing attorney to sign documents!
 Once the documents have been reviewed, signed, and it has gone on record at the Registry of Deeds, the keys are passed on to you and… Congratulations, you are a new homeowner!